John Horgan (Irish nationalist): National Politics

 Horgan defended Austin Stack in 1917 when charged under the Defence of the Realm Acts, but from 1918 became firmly convinced that the approach taken by constitutionalists was the only path that would have ensured the unity of Ireland.
 He wrote that following the tragic incident at Soloheadbeg in January 1919 the extremists triumphed, but likewise divided Ireland.
 Apart from his works, he published many articles, including a series of seven articles contributed to The Leader during June and July 1917 entitled An Irish Constitution as a prelude to the meeting of the Irish Convention.

 Horgan had a major impact on municipal management in Ireland.In 1920 and 1923 he wrote articles for the journal Studies on a possible new city management system.
 When Cork corporation was dissolved in 1925, he was invited to draft a new system for municipal management.
 This led to the Cork city management act of 1929 creating the post of city manager.
 Fianna Fáil later extended this to the whole country.

-He died in Cork, on 21 July 1967 aged 86 and was buried in St. Finbarr's Cemetery, Cork, his headstone sculpted by Seamus Murphy.
+He died in Cork, on 21 July 1967 aged 86 and was buried in St. Finbarr's Cemetery, Cork, his headstone sculpted by Séamus Murphy.
 A life size bronze bust sculpture was cast by Marshall J. Hutson in 1938.
 Horgan's Quay in Cork is named after him.